 AeroJones Aviation is the licensed manufacturer of the CTLS and CTLSi aircraft designed by Flight Design of Germany.
 AeroJones serves the Asia-Pacific market from its factory in Xiamen, China.
 A recent tour of the manufacturing facility revealed a first-class operation steadily building this very popular aircraft.

 Since 2005, this Light-Sport Aircraft has been the most successful model in the USA.
-More than 2,000 of this handsome high wing, cantilevered design are flying worldwide.
+Around 2,000 of this handsome high wing, cantilevered design are flying worldwide and increasingly in Asian markets.
 Born of aeronautical genius, the well-evolved CT-series has a distinctive shape with a sleek and smooth exterior finish that allows it to fly at the LSA speed limit of 120 knots.

 Powered by the fuel-injected Rotax 912iS engine (that company's latest powerplant), CTLSi can also cruise with 75% power at a respectable 112 knots (129 mph) while using fuel most sparingly (about 4 gallons per hour).
 Thanks to large 34 gallon fuel tanks you can fly non-stop flight more than 1,000 miles.